AviaVox is a leading provider of Intelligent Artificial Voice Systems for Airports and Airlines.

 If an Airline works with only one specific announcement book worldwide, he creates a high level of consistency, quality and recognition.
 If the airline forwards the latest changes to AviaVox, in less than a few moments these changes are being pushed forward to all those airports using an AviaVox System.

 AviaVox continuously adds new languages to their systems.
-Basically, there are no limitations to the number that AviaVox can build in their systems, although it needs to be said that the driver for making new languages are the requirements at an airport or airline.
-Amongst the many languages that AviaVox can support, one will find for instance:
+Basically, there are no limitations to the number that AviaVox can build in its systems, although it needs to be said that the main driver for making new languages is the requirement at an airport or airline.
+Some of the many languages that AviaVox can support are:

 British-English, French, German, Dutch, Flemish, Spanish, Portuguese, Italian, Greek, Polish, Russian, Danish, Norwegian, Swedish, Egyptian Arabic, Modern Standard Arabic, Hindi, Mahrati, Mandarin, Japanese, Korean.